Lake County Sheriff

 Continue reading

-This month, students will be returning to school in the tri-county area.
-During this pandemic, your child’s safety is our number one priority.
+Students have returned to school in the tri-county area.
+Your child’s safety is our number one priority.
 Please take a few moments to review back-to-school safety with your child.

 Walking To School